klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 # Getting the Data

+Census Data is available for free at [census.gov](www.census.gov).
+For the map, I found [this blog post](https://eric.clst.org/tech/usgeojson/) by Eric Tech offering U.S. "feature" data in GeoJson format.

+GeoJson is a standardized format.
+The wrapper object consists of sub-objects representing "features", which may be states, counties, countries, or some other geographic enclosure.
+Each of those features has a name property and a series of numbers representing instructions for how to draw the borders of that feature using arcs which can be processed by a library like d3.
+These paths are relative to the Earth overall, using the actual latitudinal/longitutudinal coordinates of Earth's Geographic coordinate system.
+So if you mapped a GeoJson of Canada and a GeoJson of the United States, even if you aquired them from disparate sources, they would appear correctly right next to each other on your final projection.
+Unless you used some bizarre projection.
+But [they're pretty straightforward](https://www.sohamkamani.com/blog/javascript/2019-02-18-d3-geo-projections-explained/).

+Census data, on the other hand, not so much.
 # Cleaning the Data, Building census-csv-parser

 Census data is ugly.
 Like, [really ugly](https://github.com/klm127/census-csv-parser/blob/master/test_data/maritaldataLarge.csv).
 Downloaded raw, it has 57 rows and **364** columns.
 And column headers have names like
 >Estimate!!Never married!!LABOR FORCE PARTICIPATION!!Males 16 years and over

 Oof.
 It makes sense though.
 That header represents a roadmap of where the data belongs when compared to the states in the first column.
-I.e.
  - Alabama
     - Estimate
         - Never Married
             - Labor Force Participation
                 - Males 15 years and older

-There are definitely good tools out there for cleaning data, but this whole project was for my learning benefit.
+There are definitely good tools out there for cleaning data, but this was a learning project.
 I decided to create all the tools I would use to clean the data myself, document my code, extensively unit test it, publish it to NPM, and [publish the documentation](https://www.quaffingcode.com/census-csv-parser/doc/index.html).

 I created two namespaces for `census-csv-parser`.
 The first, named `util`, provides functions for parsing the data.
 It turns a .csv string into a 2D array.
 It chops of rows and columns based on [regexes](https://regex101.com/) or other parameters.
 It clears or replaces unwanted characters.
 It converts string data to number data when possible.
 It transposes the array.
-Finally, it splits selected elements into arrays and uses those arrays to generate a .json style object.
+Finally, it splits selected elements into arrays and ultimately uses those arrays to generate a .json style object.

-The second namespace is a class, Parser, which wraps some of those utility functions.
+The second namespace is a class, `Parser`, which wraps some of those utility functions.
 You set desired metadata with Parser, tell it which row or column contains the array data to be nested, and it will generate for you a javascript object with properties nested like so:

 {% highlight javascript %}